HTTP 504 Gateway Timeout Error: What It Is & How To Fix It

 Disable CDN temporarily

 We’ve already mentioned how CDN misconfigurations or network disruptions can sometimes lead to communication issues with the origin server.
-To see if an issue with your CDN is what’s causing the timeout error, try temporarily disabling the CDN.
+To see if an issue with your CDN is what’s causing the gateway timeout error, try temporarily disabling the CDN.
 If this resolves the error, then you’ll need to check your CDN’s configuration settings to see if you can pinpoint the problem.

 Check for spam, bots, or DDoS attacks